-Make sure that the tools do not trap your creative work.
-Tools that are hard to replace (e.g., due to their price or their rarity) might bite you in the back if (when!) the tool gets broken or lost.
-For example, if you are using an expensive DTP software, or a video editing software, that stores the works in application specific file formats, you essentially lose access to your works and cannot continue to work on the projects if you lose access to the software.

-start with cheap materials

-Cheap (or rather: affordable and usable) materials have a number of advantages:

-- You can experiment with them without risking much. - You can see if the idea works, before using valuable materials. - · While working you might get other ideas your final work might profit from. - If you have just started the hobby, you have not invested much and can easily drop it if it is not to your liking.

-limit the options Tools, esp. professional ones, can paralyze you with their options.
-For example, professional cameras can "overburden" their users with countless options and buttons, possibly distracting the photographer from the motif.
-You have to reduce the options to make the tool an extension of yourself.
+replacement Make sure that the tools do not trap your creative work.
+Tools that are hard to replace (e.g., due to their price tools or their rarity) might bite you in the back if (when!) the tool gets broken or lost.
+For example, if you are using an expensive DTP software, or a video editing software, that stores the works in application specific file formats, you essentially lose access to your works and cannot continue to work on the projects if you lose access to the software. start with cheap Cheap (or rather: affordable and usable) materials have a materials number of advantages: • You can experiment with them without risking much. • You can see if the idea works, before using valuable materials. · While working you might get other ideas your final work might profit from. • If you have just started the hobby, you have not invested much and can easily drop it if it is not to your liking.
+Tools, esp. professional ones, can paralyze you with limit the options their options.
+For example, professional cameras can "overburden" their users with countless options and buttons, possibly distracting the photographer from the extension of yourself.